 Under the programme Climate Change Mitigation and Adaptation and the programme Education, Scholarships, Apprenticeship and Youth Entrepreneurship there shall be no conclusion of procurement contracts for external providers between beneficiaries or employees of beneficiary organisations to implement project activities.
-The same shall also apply to persons who are not employed, but are in any other way related to the organisation (i.e. chairmen of associations, partners, family members, etc.), and to related organisations or related companies, both public and private entities and their employees (section 2.6.4).
+The same shall also apply to persons who are not employed, but are in any other way related to the organisations or related companies, both public and private entities and their employees (section 2.6.4).